Kevin Garnett

-Kevin Maurice Garnett (/gɑːrˈnɛt/ gar-NET; born May 19, 1976) is an American former professional basketball player who played for 21 seasons in the National Basketball Association (NBA).
-Nicknamed KG by his initials, and the "Big Ticket" for his emphatic dunking and athleticism, Garnett is considered one of the greatest power forwards of all time, being known for his intensity, defensive ability, and versatility.
-As of 2020, he is one of five NBA players to have won both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award.
+Kevin Maurice Garnett (/gɑːrˈnɛt/ gar-NET; born May 19, 1976) is an American former professional basketball player who played 21 seasons in the National Basketball Association (NBA).
+Nicknamed "the Big Ticket," Garnett is considered one of the greatest power forwards of all time, known for his intensity, versatility, and defensive ability.
+As of 2024, he is one of five NBA players to have won both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award.

-In high school, Garnett was a 1995 McDonald's All-American at Farragut Career Academy and won a national player of the year award.
+In high school, Garnett was a 1995 McDonald's All-American at Farragut Career Academy and a national player of the year award winner.
 He entered the 1995 NBA draft, where he was selected with the fifth overall pick by the Minnesota Timberwolves and became the first NBA player drafted directly out of high school in 20 years.
 Garnett made an immediate impact with the Minnesota Timberwolves, leading them to eight consecutive playoff appearances.
 In 2004, he led the Timberwolves to the Western Conference Finals and won the NBA MVP Award.
-He was named the NBA Defensive Player of the Year in 2007–08.
+He was named the NBA Defensive Player of the Year with the Boston Celtics during the 2007–08 season, his first with the team.

-In 2007, after 12 seasons with the Timberwolves, Garnett joined the Boston Celtics in a blockbuster trade.
-In his first year with the Celtics, he helped lead them to the 2008 NBA Finals, beating the Los Angeles Lakers, while also finishing in third place for the MVP award.
+Garnett was traded to the Celtics in 2007, helping lead them to the 2008 NBA Finals and beat the Los Angeles Lakers, while also finishing in third place for the MVP award.
 In 2013, Garnett was included in a second headline trade that sent him to the Brooklyn Nets with longtime Celtic Paul Pierce.
 In 2015, Garnett was traded back to Minnesota.
 He announced his retirement from professional basketball in September 2016.
-In October 2021, Garnett was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
+He was inducted into the Naismith Memorial Basketball Hall of Fame in 2020 and named to the NBA 75th Anniversary Team in 2021.

 During his NBA career, Garnett was named to 15 All-Star Games, winning the All-Star MVP award in 2003.
-He was named to the All-NBA Team nine times and to the NBA All-Defensive Team 12 times.
+He was named to the All-NBA Team nine times and the NBA All-Defensive Team 12 times.
 Garnett also holds several Timberwolves franchise records.

-Garnett made his feature film debut, playing a fictionalized version of himself, in the 2019 film Uncut Gems.
+Garnett made his feature film debut in the 2019 crime thriller Uncut Gems, playing a fictionalized version of himself.